 Whether you enjoy the morning sitting at your kitchen table with your coffee and ballot, or insist on going in person to vote, King County gives you options.
 Find the way that works best for you!

 Voters can use our Online Ballot Marking Program to print out their ballot and return envelope.
-Ballots received in the mail or printed out can be marked and returned via USPS mail or to one of 55 ballot drop boxes throughout King County.
+Ballots received in the mail or printed out can be marked and returned via USPS mail or to one of our ballot drop boxes throughout King County.